According to the magic mirror on the wall, Snow White was the fairest by far.

 - Lenore Skenazy documents multiple other examples in an article entitled “Eek, a male!”

-Charles Areni and I in our book The Other Glass Ceiling provide other instances of man-fear: a dad shopping for his daughter's undies is deemed a security risk; a single father searching for an au pair is suspicious.
+The book The Other Glass Ceiling provides other instances of man-fear: a dad shopping for his daughter's undies is deemed a security risk; a single father searching for an au pair is suspicious.

 We don't even realise we're treating others unequally.
 Consider the following scenario: